 - In paragraph two, expand on your firm’s bio by including more information about your attorneys, recent accomplishments and past successes.

 - As with a band’s one-page, use the next paragraph to share a bit of buzz about your firm.
 Was your firm recently covered in a news story?
 Are clients saying great things about your firm?
 Use this part of your one-page to share a few news bites and testimonials.

-- Close out with information on where consumers can find out more about your firm, such as links to articles, a list of your recent publications, and information on upcoming speaking engagements or law firm events.
+- Closeout with information on where consumers can find out more about your firms, like links to articles, a list of your recent publications, and information on upcoming speaking engagements or law firm events.

 - Finally, hit save and print a few copies.
 Anytime you discover a new referral source, be sure to send a copy so they can easily tell others why your firm is the right firm for their referrals.